OpenNebula/docs/source/advanced_components/numa/numa.rst

 Pinning on LXD
 --------------
 From the LXD perspective, only logical cores are perceived when assigning CPU resource to containers.
-The driver will only pin the cores assigned to the VM to the container, regardless of the complexity of the Topology.
-The only required addition to pin CPUs on containers, would be ``TOPOLOGY = [ PIN_POLICY = thread]``
+The driver will only pin the cores assigned to the VM to the container, regardless of the complexity of the topology.
+The only required addition to pin CPUs on containers, would be ``TOPOLOGY = [ PIN_POLICY = <thread|core> ]``

 PCI Passthrough